maneesh51/Reservoir-Computing/README.md

 # Reservoir-Computing

-### This repository contains a simple implementation of different architectures of reservoir computers (RC) or Echo-Satae-Machines (ESM) from scratch.
+### This repository contains a simple implementation of different architectures of reservoir computers (RC) or Echo-State-Machines (ESM) from scratch.

 ## 1. A non-autonomous RC
 <p align="center">